skoolkid/sk6502/README.md

 * Label substitution (when converting a skool file to ASM or HTML)
 * Case conversion (when converting a skool file to ASM or HTML)
 * Control directive composer (for converting skool files into control files)
+* Control file generator (for identifying code and data in memory dumps)

 In short, you can create a cross-referenced HTML disassembly and assembler-ready source file right now.